KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 A font is, in its most basic form, a collection of glyphs.
 Each glyph describes how the character it represents appears to the human viewer.
 The Kestrel's system font consists of 256 fixed, eight-pixel by eight-pixel matrices of on or off bits.

-You might have heard the term "byte" before, but never really understood what it meant on a concrete level.
-A byte is simply eight bits.
-A bit, then, is an on/off value, stored in numerical form as either a 1 or a 0.
-This combination of bits allows us to represent numbers, text, etc.  The interpretation, really, is entirely context dependent.
-This is important to us because of how we exploit this fact to render text on the screen.
 Below, you'll find a blown-up example of what I mean.
 It's the letter A itself, represented both in terms of on/off pixels, and the corresponding hexadecimal and decimal representation.

 {id="ch2_img_glyphA"}
 ![The glyph for the letter A.](images/ch2.glyphA.png)

-What we want our font editor to do, ultimately, is render a character in "fat bits", approximating the graph on the left-hand side above, where it's easier for us to see and later manipulate.
+What we want our font editor to do, ultimately, is render a character in the "fat-bits" matrix, approximating the graph on the left-hand side above, where it's easier for us to see and later manipulate.
 We don't really care about the corresponding hexadecimal or even their decimal values.
 That's something for the computer to worry about.

-### White Fat Bits
+### White Fat-Bits

 The most fundamental thing we have is "the bit."
 It's either on (1) or off (0).
 On bits render as white on the screen, so we're going to recreate that in the fat-bits magnification as well.
 So, let's write a simple program to render a bit that is "on".
 I'm going to zoom in by a factor of 16; meaning, each pixel in a character will now occupy a 16 pixel rectangle on the screen.
 Since rectangles aren't fundamental objects, let's break this down even further.